ssherwood/spring-boot-jpa/README.md

 What you may not have noticed however is that by including H2 library as a dependency you are also now running an in-memory database with a full web [console](http://localhost:8080/h2-console).

+// TODO: this isn't correct, you have to enable it with the property `spring.h2.console.enabled=true` and I'm not entirely sure why mine is enable by default...

 FYI: Make sure you set the JDBC URL to 'jdbc:h2:mem:testdb' instead of the default or else you won't see the PATIENT table that was create when we started the app (this is the Spring Boot default database URL).